 Today’s business and social environment requires bold steps forward, especially for companies and organizations looking to change the paradigms of business.
 Let’s all learn what we must to do the hard work of moving our great intentions about a new way to leading into meaningful action.

-Kate Byrne is the VP of partnership, membership, and sponsorship for Watermark, the Bay Area’s leading women’s leadership community.
-She’s played executive leadership roles at the Tides Foundation, George Lucas Education Foundation, Future LLC, BusinessWeek, Fast Company, SF Gate and Inc, focusing on technology and its ability to advance media, drive revenue, and promote social good.
+Byrne is the former VP of partnership, membership, and sponsorship for Watermark, the Bay Area’s leading women’s leadership community.
+She’s played executive leadership roles at the Tides Foundation, George Lucas Education Foundation, Future LLC, BusinessWeek, Fast Company, and SF Gate and Inc — focusing on technology and its ability to advance media, drive revenue, and promote social good.